Jubatian/cuzebox/README.rst

 - S: Button A
 - Enter: Start
 - Space: Select
-- Left shift: Left shift
+- Left shift: Left shoulder
-- Right shift: Right shift
+- Right shift: Right shoulder

 The emulator itself can be controlled with the following keys: